pesuess/AlcoPilot-Privacy-Policy/index.md

 **Effective date:** 2025-12-27

-This Privacy Policy describes how **BAC Calculator Pro** (the “App”) processes personal data in accordance with the General Data Protection Regulation (GDPR / DSGVO).
+This Privacy Policy describes how **Alcopilot** (the “App”) processes personal data in accordance with the General Data Protection Regulation (GDPR / DSGVO).

 ---